-This guide shows how to use the /applications endpoint to generate content from no-code applications.
+This guide shows how to use the /applications endpoint to generate content from no-code agents.

-If you do not have a deployed no-code application, follow the guides to build a text generation app or build a research assistant app in AI Studio.
+If you do not have a deployed no-code agent, follow the guides to build an agent with text generation or research capabilities in AI Studio.

-The /applications endpoint supports only text generation and research assistant applications.
-It does not support chat applications.
+The /applications endpoint supports only agents with text generation and research capabilities.
+It does not support chat agents.

 You need an API key to access the Writer API.
 Get an API key by following the steps in the API quickstart.